-‘I’ve been assassinated.’
-R. Kelly denies sex abuse claims
+R. Kelly cries, calls accusers ‘liars’ in sex abuse case

-CHICAGO (AP) — An emotional R. Kelly says he’s being “assassinated” and denies sexually abusing women and controlling their lives.
+CHICAGO (AP) — R&B star R. Kelly cried, stood up and ranted about being “assassinated” during his first interview since being charged with sexual abuse, calling his accusers “liars” and saying people are going after him for his money.

-The R&B singer gave his first interview, to Gayle King of “CBS This Morning,” since being charged last month with sexually abusing four females dating back to 1998, including three underage girls.
-Kelly has pleaded not guilty to 10 counts of aggravated sexual abuse.
+Kelly, one of the best-selling music artists of all time, told Gayle King of “CBS This Morning” that he never sexually abused women or controlled their lives.
+The 52-year-old singer was charged last month with sexually abusing four females dating back to 1998, including three underage girls.

-“All of them are lying,” Kelly, one of the best-selling music artists of all time, said in a segment of the interview broadcast Wednesday.
+“All of them are lying,” Kelly said in segments of the interview broadcast Wednesday.
 “I have been assassinated.”

 Kelly, out on bail following his Feb.
 22 arrest in Chicago, said he has done “lots of things wrong” when it comes to women, but said he has apologized.
 He denies doing anything against their will.
 The singer said he believes social media is to blame for creating the allegations against him.